dfm-io/dfm.io/content/2015-01-15-aas-hack-day.md

    released!
    [[code](https://github.com/astroML/periodogram)]

-8. Finkbeiner (CfA) hacked the IDL plotting library to show a movie of posterior samples instead of static figures.
+8. Finkbeiner (CfA) hacked the IDL image-viewing platform, ATV, to show a movie of posterior samples instead of static figures.
 Everyone in the room gasped when he demonstrated that you can zoom, pan, *etc.* as you normally would while the samples continue to animate.
 How do we include this in papers now?
 Finkbeiner uses IDL and the classic email-me-to-get-the-code license but this is impressive enough work that I guess we'll have to forgive him.
    [[code access](mailto:Douglas.Finkbeiner@gmail.com)]